cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 will successfully serve all necessary resources/assets.
    - This is done easily by setting the `AzureFunctionsRoutePath` option in the configuration as follows:
    - Assuming the following then the configuration would be as follows:
-     - This example assumes that you use a function `HttpTrigger` as defined above which allows running the GraphQL IDE *(Banana Cake Pop)* on it's own endpoint that is Anonymous;
+     - This example assumes that you use a function `HttpTrigger` as defined above which allows running the GraphQL IDE *(Banana Cake Pop)* on its own endpoint that is anonymous;
        - This allows you keep the actual `/graphql` data endpoint secured with Azure  Functions Token security and/or other authorization approach.
      - *NOTE: The `HttpTrigger` Route binding for GraphQL IDE *(Banana Cake Pop)* MUST still use the wildcard path matching for it to function properly.*
 ```csharp